branchup/levelup-docs/xp/docs/troubleshooting/level-up-moodle-mobile-app/index.md

 If you have installed _Level Up XP+_, no further steps are required for it to be accessible using the official Moodle Mobile app.
 It also works with custom versions of the Moodle app, provided they are recent.

 Accessing _Level Up XP_ from the app will be different depending on how it is set-up on the Moodle site.
-If it was set to be used __For the whole site__, it will be appear in the main menu:
+If it was set to be used __Sitewide__, it will be appear in the main menu:

 ![Screenshot](mobile-system.png)
 ![Screenshot](level-up-whole-site.png)